ashishtank/MMM-MercedesMe/README.md

 git clone https://github.com/ashishtank/MMM-MercedesMe.git
 ````
 2. No need for npm install as it uses depencies from Magic Mirror<sup>2</sup> core.
+3. You need minimum Magic Mirror version `2.14.0` for this module to work.

 ## Using the module